PeekMe01/AIFingerCountingProject/README.md

 # AIFingerCountingProject
 Finger Counter AI

-This ai can detected hands, we use that to be able to know how many fingers you have up
+This ai can detect hands, we use that to be able to know how many fingers you have up